algorand/sandbox/README.md

 The `mainnet`, `testnet`, `betanet`, and `devnet` configurations configure the sandbox to connect to one of those long running networks.
 Once started it will automatically attempt to catchup to the latest round.
 Catchup tends to take a while and a progress bar will be displayed to keep you informed of the progress.

-Due to technical limitations this configuration does not contain preconfigured accounts that you can immediately transact with, and Indexer is not available.
+Due to technical limitations, this configuration does not contain preconfigured accounts that you can immediately transact with, and Indexer is not available.

 ## Working with files